College of Arts and Letters2014-2015

-A minimum GPA of 2.5 in all content major coursework (must have taken at least 3 units) and one of the following:
+A minimum GPA of 2.5 in all content major coursework (must have taken at least 3 units) and a cumulative 2.5 GPA in all courses.

 - Submission of a copy of your State-approved Identity-Verified Print (IVP) fingerprint clearance card, obtainable through the Arizona Department of Public Safety (602-223-2279)

-Take the following 66 units with a grade of C or better:
+Take the following 66 units with minimum GPA of 2.5 in all SPA and LAN courses, and with a grade of "C" or better in each course:

 Spanish (SPA) and Language (LAN) courses (42 units)